-In any case, when the humidity level gets too high, removing moisture is critical to prevent damage.
-They don’t have to run all the time either: most of the best dehumidifiers automatically shut off when the desired humidity level is reached, and then periodically test the air to see if how much moisture is present and run accordingly.
+Removing moisture is critical to prevent damage when humidity is too high.
+Dehumidifiers don’t have to run all the time either: most of the best dehumidifiers automatically shut off when the desired humidity level is reached.
+Then, they test the air to see how much moisture is present and run accordingly.

 What Happens When My Home’s Humidity Is Too High?

 Increased humidity damages the home’s insulation, siding, paint, and structural components (not to mention the health and comfort effects).
 Increased moisture causes wood to rot or swell, warping furniture.
 In addition, the water in the air encourages more severe problems like mold and mildew.
 A dehumidifier is an excellent way to prevent costly damage to your home.

 What Is A Good Humidity Level For My Home?

 According to the Mayo Clinic, the desired relative humidity level for comfort and health is between 30-50%.
 This ideal value also fluctuates depending on the specific room and season.
 Excess humidity can trigger discomfort and health problems, but it should also not fall below 30%, as this dries out the skin and causes coughing.